jeffwarnica/rhc-miq-quickstart/TESTING_NOTES-RHPDS.md

+<<<<<<< HEAD
-# RHPDS Testing Notes
+# RHPDS Testing & Evaluation Notes

 RHPDS can be used to test and evaluate this.
-There is not a service with this in place, obviously, but can be installed into one of services provided.
+There is not a service with this pre-installed place, obviously, but can be installed into one of services provided within a few minutes.

 "Infrastructure Migration 1.1 GA" is suitable, as it contains 3 providers:
-VMWare, RHV and OpenStack.
+VMWare, RHV and OpenStack., "Migrating from VMware to Red Hat" may also be suitable (and newer) for the same reason.

+## Step by Step Setup
-* Build a "Infrastructure Migration 1.1 GA" service
+* Build a "Infrastructure Migration 1.1 GA" or "Migrating from VMware to Red Hat" service
+* Do the basic install per the generic documentation
+* Also import (from the command line) the automate domain in https://github.com/jeffwarnica/rhc-miq-quickstart_local, as a preconfigured starting point for local configuration.
+* Give 'admin' a email address, and/or create additional users (with different tag filters).
-* An ssh.cfg file can be very helpful.
+* A ssh.cfg file on your real local workstation can be very helpful.
 Consider:
     ~~~~
     Host workstation-<uid>.rhpds.opentlc.com
       Hostname workstation-<uid>.rhpds.opentlc.com